execoin/execoin/README.md

  - subsidy halves in 840k blocks (~437 days)
  - ~84 million total coins
  - 50 coins per block
- - 1920 blocks to retarget difficulty
+ - Kimoto Gravity Well difficulty adjustment

 For more information, as well as an immediately useable, binary version of the Execoin client sofware, see http://www.execoin.net.